 Therefore many riders find that even the most uncomfortable-looking performance saddle is the preferred option over long distances.
 This makes comfort saddles not ideal if you think you are going to be doing a lot of cycling.

-Keep your saddle looking and performance its best with our range of spares and saddle care accessories including saddles covers, maintenance kits and saddle cover treatments.
+Keep your saddle looking and performing at its best with our range of spares and saddle care accessories including saddles covers, maintenance kits and saddle cover treatments.